simone-lungarella/the-bloody-way-to-c/the-bloody-way-to-c.md

 - integer;
 - floating point numbers: float;

 In that sense, `C` language can be visualized as `B` with types where all types can also be imagined as integers since pointers—in very simple terms—are integers and so are structures.
-In fact, structures are a set of integers representing offset of each field position in memory and values of the very same fields.
-This simplicity can be considered the strength of the language as it can be easily picked up by new developers, layered to build a powerful abstraction and, with that, achieve imagine in simple terms complex topics and algorithms.
+In fact, structures are a set of integers representing offsets of each field position in memory and values of the very same fields.
+This simplicity can be considered the strength of the language as it can be easily picked up by new developers, layered to build a powerful abstraction and, with that, imagine in simple terms complex topics and algorithms.